 Birds can learn all kinds of tricks, including how to talk, dance, and fetch -- and yes, you can also potty train birds.
 But potty-training your avian friend isn't the same as house-training a puppy.
-In fact, some experts say training a bird to "Hold it" for extended periods of time can potentially lead to health problems.
+In fact, some experts say training a bird to "hold it" for extended periods can potentially lead to health problems.
 Instead, bird potty training involves working with their natural elimination habits.
 With this approach, you can keep your bird healthy and your house mess-free.

 What Does It Take to Potty Train a Bird?

 Pet birds, even small birds like parakeets, are intelligent animals that can quickly learn commands.
 They also have a sphincter-like muscle that allows them to control when they defecate, but they go much more frequently than other animals.
 Depending on the size and species of your bird, they might defecate once an hour or as often as every 10 minutes.
 Smaller species tend to go more frequently than larger birds.